crack-haddock/udacity_cpp_final_project/README_SUBMISSION.md

         - [done] Reads data from a file
         - [] The project accepts user input and processes the input [other than controlling a snake]
         - [done] data structures and immutable variables
-    - [2/3] OOP
+    - [3/3] OOP
         - [done] One or more classes are added to the project
         - [done] Class constructors utilize member initialization lists.
         - [] Classes abstract implementation details from their interfaces
         - [] Overloaded functions allow the same function to operate on different parameters.
-        - [] Classes follow an appropriate inheritance hierarchy with virtual and override functions
+        - [done] Classes follow an appropriate inheritance hierarchy with virtual and override functions
         - [] Templates generalize functions or classes in the project.
     - [4/3] Memory Management
         - [DONE] uses move semantics